 It can feel a bit daunting if you haven’t done it before – or it’s been a while.
 But don’t worry; we’ve got you covered.

-Why a seamless log-in is so important on social media?
+Why is a seamless login so important on social media?

 Handing over the passwords to a personal or business social media account is a big deal for your client.
 It requires a lot of trust on their part.